start portlet menu bar

 Lenders such as Freedom Mortgage typically check your financial information again right before your mortgage closes.
 Changes to your finances might change your loan eligibility, too, and delay your home purchase or refinance.

-2. Avoid employment changes
+2. Avoid Employment Changes

 Since lenders usually require a verifiable employment history and an explanation of any gaps in employment, a change in your employment status may impact your loan application.
 Alert your lender if you think your employer or employment status might change.